brianhouse/sound_art/workshops/oscillators/oscillators.md

 Use diodes!
 These have a small stripe which should be on the end pointing in the direction of the current flow.

+You can make this into its own module, or use the power-rail breadboard for mixing.

 ![](media/mixer_bb.jpg)

 ![](media/hookup_3.jpg)

+## Sequencer